academe/omnipay-authorizenetapi/README.md

 # Development Example

-This is under development and is not close to a production package.
+This is under development, but is usable within limitations.

 The following example is a simple authorize with known card details.
 You would normally avoid this particular method for PCI compliance reasons,